top of page

 • How can I access the registration form?

 We require all students to provide some personal information before we can support them.
-HERE is a short registration form which you can print off, replicate, or complete online for yourself.
-PLEASE SEND US A PHOTO OF EACH OF THESE COMPLETED FORMS ONCE YOU HAVE LEFT THE SCHOOL.
+HERE is a short registration form which you can print off, however if possible we would prefer that you complete online - Student Registration .
+If you have used a printed version, PLEASE SEND US A PHOTO OF EACH OF THESE COMPLETED FORMS ONCE YOU HAVE LEFT THE SCHOOL.

 • General Clearing Advice links